 Here, too, specific conjugations of verbs make it onto the list, so you might find various versions of the same verb more than once.
 To avoid this issue, you can view the same list with all the verbs removed, for a total of 3,700 truly individual action words.

 6. 5,000 Most Frequent Spanish Words on Memrise

 Memrise provides 50 lists that showcase the 5,000 most frequently used Spanish words.
 The lists are ordered from most to least frequently used.

-Each list is 100 words long and every word comes with a translation, part of speech and audio for pronunciation, making this a super resource for building a core vocabulary.
+Each list is 100 words long and every word comes with a translation, the part of speech and pronunciation audio, making this a super resource for building a core vocabulary.
 Even beginners will recognize the words on the first list!

 Memrise will even help you remember the words through its SRS (Spaced Repetition System), going through them at various frequencies until you remember them all, then occasionally bringing known words back up for a surprise visit to make sure you still know them.

-Each word comes with user-created mnemonics to help you remember it, or you can make your own memory flashcard to tie the word in with a fun image or a pun so you can remember it better.
+Each word comes with user-created mnemonics to help you remember it.
+But you can also make your own memory flashcards help you associate words a fun image or a pun so you can remember them better.

-The Easy Ten app introduces 10 new words each day to language learners.
+The Easy Ten app introduces language learners to 10 new words each day.

-Use the app every day for a full year and you’ll have a vocabulary of 3,650 words!
+So if you use the app every day for a full year, you’ll have a vocabulary of 3,650 words!